 - The narrator wishes she could tell us that, with three daughters married, Mrs. Bennet became sensible, friendly, and happy —but no.

 - There's good news for some of our other characters, though:

 (Click the summary infographic to download.)

-After the marriage, Mr. Bennet misses Elizabeth a great deal and makes many surprise visits to Pemberley.
+- Mr. Bennet misses Elizabeth a great deal and makes many surprise visits to Pemberley.

-Kitty spends a lot of time with Jane and Elizabeth, and Mr. Bennet keeps her from visiting Lydia (who writes to promise lots of dances and young men).
+- Kitty improves by spending a lot of time with Jane and Elizabeth, and Mr. Bennet keeps her from visiting Lydia (who promises lots of dances and young men).

-Lydia writes to Elizabeth, saying that it is so wonderful she is so rich and hopes that, when Elizabeth has some spare time or nothing better to do, she will think of them (and give them money).
+- Lydia writes to Elizabeth, saying that it is so wonderful she is so rich and hopes that, when Elizabeth has some spare time or nothing better to do, she will think of them (and give them money).